Dedicated to Your Family’s Mental Health

 Wendy S. Fields, APRN, FNP-C, PMHNP-BC

-Margaux Simon, APRN, NP-C
+Margaux Simon, APRN, FNP-C, PMHNP-C

-Sarah Sule, Office Manager & Billing Specialist
+Sarah Sule, Billing Specialist

 Sarah Sule (she/her) is an administrative professional with a background in humanities and holistic health.
 Before joining the Fields Family Psychiatry team in North Carolina, she worked as an archaeologist in Fairbanks, Alaska, and later studied therapeutic massage in Edinburgh, Scotland.